-ASK, TELL, DISMISS–old school; Verbal Warning, Caution (YC), Send-off (RC)–NEW SCHOOL
+ASK, TELL, DISMISS–(old school); Verbal Warning, Caution (YC), Send-off (RC)–(Laws of the Game)

-We used to use the Ask, Tell, Dismiss technique for referees to deal with “Irresponsible Behavior” of Coaches during matches.
+We used to use the “Ask, Tell, Dismiss” technique for referees to deal with “Irresponsible Behavior” of Coaches during matches.
 This used to be the process for all Referees to follow relative to the conduct within the technical area.
-Now we use “Verbal Warnings, Caution (YC) and Send-off (RC)” approach.
+Now, per the LOTG, we use “Warning, Caution (YC) and Send-off (RC)” approach.
 It’s basically the same way of managing sideline behavior, but in recent changes to the LOTG, referees are now empowered to CARD team officials if necessary, at ANY age division.
+We may NOT card spectators.

 It is key to use the process and terminology so that coaches know when they hear “VERBAL WARNING” it is understood that the next step will be a Caution and possible Sending-off.
-That person might just earn him/herself a dismissal from the area/vicinity (and the referee determines what satisfies the “vicinity”).
-If you know you have a match where tempers tend to run high, you may want to explain this “process” to the team officials during your pre-game inspection of the team(s),
+If you know you have a match where tempers tend to run high, you may want to explain this “process” to the team officials during your pre-game inspection of the team(s).

 Remember — for players, “Dissent” is a cautionable (YC) offense.
 Now the same is true for Coaches.

-Remember — for players, “Using offensive, insulting or abusive language and or gestures” and some other behaviors is an ‘immediate sendoff.’
-The referee can immediately DISMISS/Send-off if, in the opinion of the referee (ITOOTR), the behavior warranted the dismissal.
+Remember — for players, “Using offensive, insulting or abusive language and or gestures” and some other behaviors is an ‘immediate sending-off (RC)” The referee can immediately DISMISS/Send-off if, in the opinion of the referee (ITOOTR), the behavior warranted the dismissal.
 Not all irresponsible behavior requires going through the sequence of “ASK, TELL, DISMISS.”

 Dismissal for non‐playing personnel should be written as “Irresponsible Behavior” and specific details noted on the game report.